GoogleChrome/web.dev/src/site/content/en/payments/how-payment-request-api-works/index.md

 {% Aside 'warning' %}

-Calling `show()` method requires [a user activation](https://developers.google.com/web/updates/2019/01/user-activation).
+To call the `show()` method, you must add a [user activation](https://developers.google.com/web/updates/2019/01/user-activation).
-This means the call must be encapsurated inside an event listener such as 'click'.
-Note that Chrome currently bypasses this constraint, but will enforce it sometime in the future.
+This means the call must be inside an event listener, such as `click`.
+Note that Chrome currently bypasses this constraint, but plans to enforce it sometime in the future.

 {% endAside %}